canopas/cloud-gallery/README.md

 - **Secure User Data**: We prioritize your privacy and security.
 Cloud Gallery utilizes your Google Drive storage, ensuring that your data remains secure within your own account.
 - **Cross-Platform Compatibility**: Whether you're using an Android or iOS device, Cloud Gallery offers seamless compatibility across platforms.
 - **User-Friendly Interface**: With an intuitive and user-friendly interface, Cloud Gallery makes it easy to manage your media files, ensuring a hassle-free experience.
+> **Note**: Cloud Gallery is currently in active development 🚧, with plans to incorporate additional features shortly.
+Stay tuned for updates!

 ## Technologies Stack
 Cloud Gallery utilizes the latest Flutter app development technologies and adheres to industry best practices.
 Below is the current tech stack used in the development process: